tmbasic-lang/tmbasic/CONTRIBUTING.md

     ```

     This will create a development build for Linux suitable for debugging.

 1. Type `exit` to leave the build environment.

-## Build for Windows
-TODO

-## Build for macOS
-1. Install Xcode (version 12 or higher).

-1. Install Homebrew and use it to `brew install fileicon`.

-1. Start the build environment and compile:

-    ```
-    cd build
-    ./mac-x64.sh
-    make
-    ```

-    Use `./mac-arm64.sh` instead to build for Apple Silicon.

-1. Type `exit` to leave the build environment.